DrCyanide/cyanic-sd-krita/README.md

 **Note:** This plugin is in a "Usable Alpha" state.
 It might crash, or might not be compatible with your server settings.
 Things are expected to change somewhat frequently.

 # Updates
+**Oct 25 2023** - Batch controls added, Simplify UI tab added (to hide features you don't use to make it more like Fooocus)

 **Oct 20 2023** - RemBG support added, ControlNet Preprocessor Previews supported.

 **Oct 17 2023** - Upscaler support added.